SubekSharma/SubekSharma/README.md

 <h2 align='center'>Publications</h2>

-Subek Sharma, Sisir Dhakal, "Evaluating Transfer Learning in Deep Learning Models for Classification on a Custom Wildlife Dataset: Can YOLOv8 Surpass Other Architectures?", (Submitted to arXiv).

 <p align='center'>
     <b>Subek Sharma</b>, Sisir Dhakal, <i>"Evaluating Transfer Learning in Deep Learning Models for Classification on a Custom Wildlife Dataset: Can YOLOv8 Surpass Other Architectures?"</i>, (Submitted to arXiv).
 </p>